 The Enterprise IT department has 7 team members managing their devices and supporting faculty and staff.

 About Splashtop SOS

-Splashtop On-Demand Support (SOS) is the ideal solution for IT to quickly access and provide remote support to any device the moment help is needed.
+Splashtop SOS is the ideal solution for IT to quickly access and provide remote support to any device the moment help is needed.
 Education IT teams can support any Windows, Mac, iOS, Android, and even Chromebook device remotely.
 Quickly connect into a student or faculty device with a simple 9-digit session code.